 Establish you as a thought leader.
 A topic I often covered on Lipsticking.

 Pay attention to #7.
 This is where a blog can serve anyone, best.
 If you're a writer, you absolutely want to be regarded as a thought leader.
 Thought leaders get noticed.
 They get invited to keynote at conferences.
 They get to sell their books at the back of the room.
 They get to demonstrate their talent and expertise.
 They build community with their readers.
-Thought leaders leave a legacy by everything they do, but the most and biggest impression you can make towards becoming a thought leader, is to write a book.
+Thought leaders leave a legacy through everything they do, but the most and biggest impression you can make towards becoming a thought leader is to write a book.

 And sometimes, blogging is the answer to that. (you can read a history of blogging over on HubSpot - very interesting and informative)